| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 crop(_#ind,_x,_y,_z,_c,_dx,_dy,_dz,_dc,_boundary_conditions) returns a vector whose values come from the cropped region of image [ind] (or from default image selected if ind is not specified).
 Cropped region starts from point (x,y,z,c) and has a size of (dx,dy,dz,dc).
 Arguments for coordinates and sizes can be omitted if they are not ambiguous (e.g. crop(#ind,x,y,dx,dy) is a valid invocation of this function).

-draw(_#ind,S,_x,_y,_z,_c,_dx,_dy,_dz,_dc,_opacity,_opacity_mask,_max_opacity_mask) draws a sprite S in image [ind] (or in default image selected if ind is not specified) at coordinates (x,y,z,c).
+* crop(S,w,h,d,s,_x,_y,_z,_c,_dx,_dy,_dz,_dc,_boundary_conditions) does the same but extracts the cropped data from a vector S, treated as an image of size (w,h,d,s).draw(_#ind,S,_x,_y,_z,_c,_dx,_dy,_dz,_dc,_opacity,_opacity_mask,_max_opacity_mask) draws a sprite S in image [ind] (or in default image selected if ind is not specified) at coordinates (x,y,z,c).

-draw(D,w,h,s,d,S,_x,_y,_z,_c,_dx,_dy,_dz,_dc,_opacity,_M,_max_M) does the same but draw the sprite S in the vector D, viewed as an image of size (w,h,d,s).
+draw(D,w,h,s,d,S,_x,_y,_z,_c,_dx,_dy,_dz,_dc,_opacity,_M,_max_M) does the same but draw the sprite S in the vector D, treated as an image of size (w,h,d,s).

 ellipse(_#ind,xc,yc,-radius1,-_radius2,_angle,_opacity,_pattern,_color) draws an outlined ellipse in image [ind] (or in default image selected if ind is not specified).

-resize(#ind,w,_h,_d,_s,_interp,_boundary_conditions,_cx,_cy,_cz,_cc) resizes an image of the associated list with specified dimension and interpolation method.
+resize(#ind,w,_h,_d,_s,_interp,_boundary_conditions,_cx,_cy,_cz,_cc) resizes an image of the associated list with given dimension and interpolation method.
 When using this function, you should consider retrieving the (non-constant) image dimensions using the dynamic functions w(_#ind), h(_#ind), d(_#ind), s(_#ind), wh(_#ind), whd(_#ind) and whds(_#ind) instead of the corresponding constant variables.

-if(condition,expr_then,_expr_else): return value of expr_then or expr_else, depending on the value of condition { 0:false | other:true }. expr_else can be omitted in which case 0 is returned if the condition does not hold.
+if(condition,expr_then,_expr_else): returns value of expr_then or expr_else, depending on the value of condition { 0:False | other:True }. expr_else can be omitted in which case 0 is returned if the condition does not hold.
 Using the ternary operator condition?expr_then[:expr_else] gives an equivalent expression.
 For instance, G'MIC commands

 fill if(!(x%10),255,i)

-fill x%10?i:255
+and fill x%10?i:255

-do(expression,_condition) repeats the evaluation of expression until condition vanishes (or until expression vanishes if no condition is specified).
+both draw blank vertical lines on every 10th column of an image.do(expression,_condition) repeats the evaluation of expression until condition vanishes (or until a break() instruction is encountered if no condition is specified).
 For instance, the expression:

 if(N<2,N,n=N-1;F0=0;F1=1;do(F2=F0+F1;F0=F1;F1=F2,n=n-1))

-for(init,condition,_procedure,body) first evaluates the expression init, then iteratively evaluates body (followed by procedure if specified) while condition holds (i.e. not zero).
+returns the N-th value of the Fibonacci sequence, for N>=0 (e.g., 46368 for N=24). do(expression,condition) always evaluates the expression at least once, then checks for the loop condition.
+When done, it returns the last value of expression.for(init,condition,_procedure,body) first evaluates the expression init, then iteratively evaluates body (followed by procedure if specified) while condition holds (i.e. not zero).
 It may happen that no iterations are done, in which case the function returns nan.
 Otherwise, it returns the last value of body.
 For instance, the expression:

 if(N<2,N,for(n=N;F0=0;F1=1,n=n-1,F2=F0+F1;F0=F1;F1=F2))

-returns the N-th value of the Fibonacci sequence, for N>=0 (e.g., 46368 for N=24).
+returns the N-th value of the Fibonacci sequence, for N>=0 (e.g., 46368 for N=24).while(condition,expression) is exactly the same as for(init,condition,expression) without the specification of an initializing expression.

-repeat(nb_iters,expr) or fill(nb_iters,iter_name,expr) run nb_iters iterations of the specified expression expr, e.g. V = vector16(); repeat(16,k,V[k] = k^2 + k + 1);.
+repeat(nb_iters,expr) or fill(nb_iters,iter_name,expr) run nb_iters iterations of the given expression expr, e.g. V = vector16(); repeat(16,k,V[k] = k^2 + k + 1);.
 It is basically equivalent to: for (iter_name = 0, iter_name<nb_iters, ++iter_name, expr);.

-date(attr,'path)' returns the date attribute for the given path (file or directory), with attr being { 0:year | 1:month | 2:day | 3:day of week | 4:hour | 5:minute | 6:second }, or a vector of those values.
+date(attr,'path)' returns the date attribute for the given path (file or directory), with attr being { 0:Year | 1:Month | 2:Day | 3:Day of week | 4:Hour | 5:Minute | 6:Second }, or a vector of those values.

-date(_attr) returns the specified attribute for the current (locale) date (attributes being { 0...6:same meaning as above | 7:milliseconds }).
+date(_attr) returns the given attribute for the current (locale) date (attributes being { 0...6:Same meaning as above | 7:Milliseconds }).

-print(expr1,expr2,...) or print(#ind) prints the value of the specified expressions (or image information) on the console, and returns the value of the last expression (or nan in case of an image).
+print(expr1,expr2,...) or print(#ind) prints the value of the given expressions (or image information) on the console, and returns the value of the last expression (or nan in case of an image).
 Function prints(expr) also prints the string composed of the character codes defined by the vector-valued expression (e.g. prints('Hello)').

 debug(expression) prints detailed debug info about the sequence of operations done by the math parser to evaluate the expression (and returns its value).